Why Hire a Real Estate Agent When You’re Selling or Buying

 Other ways Dovenbarger helps buyers negotiate with sellers are by offering $6,000 to $10,000 over asking or by paying the seller’s closing costs.

-A contingency in a sales agreement is a clause stating a certain condition must be met for the sale to proceed.
+A contingency in a sales agreement is a clause stating that a certain condition must be met for the sale to proceed.
 Real estate agents put contingencies in place for various reasons.
-For example, a home inspection contingency will enable a buyer to pull out of the sale to avoid purchasing a home that’s a money pit.
+For example, a home inspection contingency lets the buyer get the house checked out and gives them a chance to ask for repairs or walk away if serious problems turn up in the inspection report.

 On the other end of the spectrum, an escalation clause is a contingency that enables the buyer to increase the offer to a specific dollar amount above the highest bid that includes a cap.
 This helps the buyer win that property.
 However, a qualified agent will ensure the addendum for an escalation clause asks for proof of documentation of the highest bid.